DR-001: Use Mono-Repository Layout (Single-Repository Type)

 Consequences

-Positive: Atomic commits, simplified dependencies, easy code sharing, unified tooling, single clone
+Positive: Atomic commits, simplified dependencies, easy code sharing, unified tooling, single clone, component-based organization enables mixed language support, module contracts provide validation and automation

-Negative: Larger repo, build complexity, no per-module access control, merge conflict potential
+Negative: Larger repo, build complexity, no per-module access control, merge conflict potential, contract maintenance overhead

 Alternatives Considered